First Week of Arriving in New Zealand: International Student Guide

 This is it!
 Your New Zealand adventure begins!
 After getting off the plane in New Zealand and taking your airport transfer to your first week of accommodation, you can begin to get settled in as a student in New Zealand.
 Sure, the first week of being an international student can be a pretty stressful time as you have a few important things to do before you can start going to class and exploring this amazing country.
 Nevertheless, with this guide to the first week of arriving in New Zealand, it will be a breeze to set up your new life in New Zealand.

 This day-by-day guide will go through all the essentials you’ll need to sort out before your classes start.
-You’ll need to set up a back account, a phone, go to your orientation and more.
+You’ll need to set up a bank account, a phone, go to your orientation and more.
 For the sake of ease, we have listed the days as Day 1, Day 2, Day 3, etc. but we understand that you’ll probably have to change the order you do these days in depending on the date of your Enrollment and Orientation that has been specified by your university.

 How to prepare before arriving in New Zealand

-So you have a student visa for New Zealand, compared flight prices, booked your ticket, you have planned where you are going to live and how your going to get to your accommodation on your first day in New Zealand.
+So you have a student visa for New Zealand, compare flight prices, booked your ticket, you have planned where you are going to live and how your going to get to your accommodation on your first day in New Zealand.
 Here are a few other ways you can prepare for studying in New Zealand before arriving.

 - Get some travel insurance